psyb0t/piraterf/README.md

 **PIrateRF** transforms your **Raspberry Pi Zero W** into a portable RF signal generator that spawns its own WiFi hotspot.
 Control everything from FM broadcasts to digital modes through your browser - hack the airwaves from anywhere! 📡⚡

+---

+**⚠️ LEGAL NOTICE**

+PIrateRF is designed for amateur radio experimentation and education - including safe indoor testing without external antennas.
+Built for engineers who understand that good RF practices matter more than arbitrary administrative boundaries.
+Users are responsible for compliance with all local RF regulations and licensing requirements.
+I am not responsible for any of your stupid fuckin' decisions!

+**All demonstration images and testing in this documentation were performed indoors without an antenna, with a maximum range of approximately 5 meters.**

+---

 ## 📋 Table of Contents

 - [🎯 11 Different Transmission Modes](#-11-different-transmission-modes)